devkapupara/Grading-Script-CS46B/README.md

 # Grading-Script-CS46B
 Grading Script that compiles and runs student submissions, uses the Grader Bot to get the scores, builds comments and uploads them back to the Canvas.

-**NOTE: This script won't work on Windows due to unavailibility of Bash Shell commands.**
+**NOTE: This script won't work on Windows due to unavailability of one specific command - unzip -p.
+You can get it to work on it by removing out the block mentioned in the script.
+It is safe because it was just a precaution implemented for my section where student were not following instructions and submitting .zip files.
+If you are sure that your section will always submit .jar files, you can remove it.
+If you are on a Mac, you should be fine either way.**

 #### Instructions:
 1) You need to have python 3.x to run this.
 I used 3.7 when developing it, so if some error occurs, please update your python setup to 3.7.